 These consolidated financial statements reflect the entities conducting the business of manufacturing and selling lottery and gaming products of the Pollard group as a corporation subsequent to May 14, 2010 and as an income trust and limited partnership prior to the Conversion.
 All references to "common shares" collectively refer to Pollard's common shares on and subsequent to May 14, 2010 and Fund Units and Class B and C Limited Partnership Units prior to the Conversion.
 All references to "dividends" refer to dividends paid or payable to holders of Pollard common shares on and subsequent to May 14, 2010 and to distributions payable to Fund Unitholders and Class B and C limited partnership Unitholders prior to the Conversion.
-All references to "shareholders" refer collectively to holders of Pollard common shares on and subsequent to May 14, 2010 and to Fund Unitholders and Class B and C limited partnership Unitholders prior to the Conversion.
+All references to "shareholders" refer collectively to holders of Pollard common shares on and subsequent to May 14, 2010 and to Event to May 14, 2010 and to Fund Unitholders and Class B and C limited partnership Unitholders of Pollard common shares on and subsequent to May 14, 2010 and to Fund Unitholders and Class B and C limited partnership Unitholders prior to the Conversion.